May 7, 2018 – SB18-275 Dies in the House Agriculture, Livestock, and Natural Resources Committee

 I am sorry to report that SB18-275 was killed in the House Agriculture, Livestock, and Natural Resources Committee.
 I am awaiting a postmortem of the factors leading to the defeat.
 Outwardly, it appears to have been a victim of opposition by Denver Water and the Colorado Water Congress, with a dose of political infighting.

-While the Bill has failed, Colorado Department of Natural Resources (CoDNR) remains committed to developing access procedures.
+While the Bill has failed, the Colorado Department of Natural Resources (CoDNR) remains committed to developing access procedures.
 We will work with them to ensure the procedures are safe and effective without being overly burdensome.

 I remain even more determined to succeed.
 If I have your confidence, I will continue the fight.